-If you want to pick up your child from the drop off lane, please remain in your car and wait until you have reached the furthest point of the East side, where teachers will call for your student.
-Please be sure to have the pick up sign available.
-If you do not have a sign with you, then you may be requested to come to the office to verify your identity.
-Students are not permitted to enter a car until it has reached the yellow bolsters and has come to a complete stop.
+If you want to pick up your child from the designated area, please remain in your car and wait until you have reached the pick up zone, where teachers will release your child to the car.
+Students are not permitted to enter a car until it has reached the pick up zone and has come to a complete stop.
 For safety reasons, students need to enter the car on the passenger side.